dawid2151/Coach/README.md

 It will create folder C:\Training in which data from every day will be saved.

-Code is terrible, classes are viotating all principles, as it ought to be proof of concept, but it proved to be flawed.
+>>I am aware that parts of code are violating many principles, but that whole project was just proof of concept.